niclan/Javafox/README.md

 2. Clone this repository

 3. Run ```docker build -t javafox .```  This makes a Ubuntu 16.04 docker image labeled "javafox" containing firefox-esr-52, java, flash and a account called ffuser.
-The image is >1GB at time of creation and will grow some as firefox and java accumulates cached files from the sites you surf.
+The image is >1GB at time of creation.
+It will save caches and other config (java and firefox) outside the container in ~/.javafox.

 ## Using